Do you dream of one day working from home? Wish you could make it happen but don’t know where to begin?

 On Site interpreters attend meetings, conventions, and trade shows to help break down language barriers and facilitate communication when parties speak different languages.

 Telephone translators do the same thing but over the telephone.

 Document translators review a wide range of documents and translate them into another language.
 They may be asked to translate birth certificates, divorce decrees, product manuals, employee handbooks, or even entire books.

 Here are a number of places you can find work as a translator:

-If you’re the creative type and you’re good with graphic software there are plenty of work from home opportunities available.
+If you’re the creative type and you’re good with graphic software there are plenty of opportunities to work from home.

 Traditional businesses need graphic artists to create logos, signs, posters, billboards, brochures and other marketing material.

 Plus, online businesses need help with web design including logos, ebook covers, and other web graphics.